BhagirathHegde/EVA4-S15/README.md

 This was done to keep our dataset to a minimum size for further computations.

 :arrow_right: **Fetching the Data:**
-- So the biggest challenge of this assignment was how to load such huge amount of data ?
+- So the biggest challenge of this assignment was how to load such huge amount of data :question:
 - First, I tried to load a small amount of data (say 20 images of each kind) into colab
 - Then I tried to convert them into numpy arrays and tried to store them in a list - since we have to input 4 kind of images
 - After storing in a list, when I tried to retrieve the images via these numpy arrays, I landed up in a lot of errors due to channel mis-match and resizing issues